-Pontine stroke, also known as pons stroke, is a type of brain stem stroke that’s unlike any other.
+Pontine stroke, also known as pons stroke, is a type of brain stem stroke that often creates chronic side effects.

-A stroke occurs when the supply of blood to the brain is compromised by either a clogged artery (ischemic stroke) or burst artery (hemorrhagic stroke).
+A stroke occurs when the supply of blood to the brain is compromised by either a clogged artery (called an ischemic stroke) or burst artery (called a hemorrhagic stroke).

 Symptoms of Pontine Stroke